-A Coverdell Education Savings Account allows you to save money not only for future college expenses, but also for qualified elementary, middle or high school related expenses such as uniforms or computers.
-A Coverdell ESA is not an investment account, but it earns dividends just like your share account.
+A Coverdell ESA was established to help parents save for education costs.
+While a Coverdell is often associated with college tuition, parents can also use this savings account to pay for qualified elementary, middle or high school-related expenses such as uniforms or computers.
+LGFCU’s Coverdell ESA is not an investment account, but it earns dividends just like your Share Account.

-Like many states, the NC 529® Plan is a tax-advantaged, state-sponsored education savings plan.
+Like many states, and similar to the Coverdell ESA, the NC 529® Plan, administered by the College Foundation of North Carolina, is a tax-advantaged, state-sponsored education savings plan.
 North Carolina’s plan offers investment options covering a range of risk strategies, from conservative to aggressive.
 A 529 Plan lets you choose how and when to invest funds, and when to use your funds.
 You can be as hands-on or as hands-off as you choose with your investment approach.

-These plans help your family save for future college or graduate school expenses like tuition, room and board, books, and computers.
-A 529 plan can be opened with as little as $25.
-Individuals can contribute up to $14,000 per year or a $70,000 life time contribution can be made on the child’s behalf.
+These plans help your family save for future college or graduate school expenses like tuition, room and board, books and computers.
+Under 529 Plan rules, an account can be opened with as little as $25.
+Individuals can contribute up to $15,000 per year, $30,000 for married couples, on the child’s behalf and have your contributions remain excluded from the IRS gift tax.

-With a Coverdell, earnings generally grow tax-free if the money is used for the child’s education expenses before the child turns 30.
+With a Coverdell, earnings generally grow tax-free.
+Withdrawals are usually tax-free if the money is used for the child’s education expenses before the child turns 30.
 The one exception is if the child has special needs.
 Then, the account can continue to be funded and the money can stay in the account after age 30.

 If you need to withdraw funds early from either of the accounts, you can, but you could be subject to tax penalties.
 Your tax advisor can help explain the tax implications.